 Retinol is a preformed Vitamin A found in animal-derived ingredients.
 Conventional cosmetics usually contain retinol esters called retinyl palmitate and tretinoin.
 Your body converts these into an active form - retinoic acid - that can then be used by your skin cells.
 Animal derived retinol and Vitamin A derivatives are called retinoids.
 On the other hand, vegetarians will be looking for carotenoids - the plant-derived sources of retinol - to get their fix of retinol for skin.
 Carrots and carrot seeds are high in beta carotene, which converts to Vitamin A inside our bodies.

 Most retinoic acid is derived from the enzymes in milk or egg, and are generally perceived to be more potent for treating skin care issues.
-Instead we choose to use naturally occurring, high-fat vegetable and seed oils to help activate our carrot seed retinol: avocado and sunflower oils contain their own enzymes to help make them more digestible, and are non-comedogenic for your pores.
+Instead we choose to use naturally occurring, high-fat vegetable and seed oils to help activate carrot seed retinol: avocado and sunflower oils contain their own enzymes to help make them more digestible, and are non-comedogenic for your pores.
 Those same enzymes help to create the effects of vitamin A in our plant-based retinol balm; the rest occurs when the balm is applied to the skin.

-Though many will argue that animal-derived retinols are more potent, we stand by the value in creating alternatives that are just as effective.
+Though many will argue that animal-derived retinoids are more potent, we stand by the value in creating vegan retinol alternatives that are just as effective.
 The carotenoids we’ve sourced from carrot seed oil are harvested from the gorgeous flowering tops of wild carrots, commonly known as Queen Anne’s Lace.
-Carrot seeds aren’t actually seeds by the standard botanical definition.
-They’re more similar to tiny, shriveled fruits of the flowering plant that grows above ground, while the carrot grows beneath the soil.
+Carrot seeds aren’t actually seeds by the standard botanical definition; they’re more similar to tiny, shriveled fruits of the flowering plant that grows above ground, while the carrot grows beneath the soil.

 Beta-carotene is not only a carotenoid, but an antioxidant too!
 It helps to neutralize free radicals within our body and will do the same for our largest organ: our skin.
 Free radicals are byproducts of chemical substances and pollution that can wreak havoc on our cells, which in turn affect our internal and external health.
 Free radicals have been thoroughly linked to cancer, Alzheimer’s disease, Parkinson’s disease, lowered immunity and heightened signs of aging.
 In short: supplementing beta-carotene into your diet can show loads of both long and short term internal health benefits.

 When applied topically, retinol has tons of impressive anti-aging benefits.
 If used early, it helps to increase skin’s elasticity and boost collagen production.
-This encourages skin’s foundation of suppleness so as we age, we’ve already worked to develop a defense against fine lines and wrinkles, making it harder for them to form.
+This encourages the skin’s foundation of suppleness, so that as we age, we’ve already worked to develop a defense against fine lines and wrinkles, making it harder for them to form.
 For mature skin, retinol can help increase collagen and stimulate cell turnover to slough dead skin layers that often lead to fine lines and dry skin.
 With repeated use, retinol can also diminish dark spots and improve skin texture.

 Not only will retinol for skin work its most potent magic while you sleep, but it will also be at its safest.
 When exposed to sunlight, retinol will break down, resulting in increased sensitivity and vulnerability in skin due to a weakening of the skin’s top-most layer.
 This degradation from sun can have mild to extreme adverse reactions, ranging from mild skin irritation to lesions and increased risk of melanoma.

 Our beloved Multi-Vitamin + Antioxidants Ultra Riche PM Treatment isn’t solely a retinol product, but it’s packed with nutrients and vitamins, including the retinol-rich vitamin A. This ultra decadent, super luxurious cream is to be used at night, given the potency of Vitamins A and C. Avocado, sea buckthorn and other deliciously rich oils will have you waking to supple, velvet-kissed skin come morning.
 Our multi-vitamin retinol cream is wonderful for all skin types - including sensitive skin - especially those wishing to increase elasticity, suppleness, and decrease fine lines.

-Our Retinol Restorative Neck Cream is the unsung hero of our retinol lineup, as it works hard through the night to enliven a spot oft forgotten during most skin care regimens.
-The neck, like the eye area, is made up of some of the most delicate skin on our body, which means it’s especially prone to signs of aging from sun damage, wrinkling and environmental exposure.
+Our Retinol Restorative Neck Cream is the unsung hero of our retinol lineup, as it works hard through the night to enliven a spot oft forgotten during most skin care routines.
+The neck, like the eye area, is made up of some of the most delicate skin on our body.
+This means it’s especially prone to signs of aging from sun damage, wrinkling and environmental exposure.
 With a healthy dose applied to fingertips then gently massaged into the neck and decollete before bedtime, our overnight neck cream will help to reduce telltale signs of aging in one of the most delicate and visible areas of the skin.

-Finally, the newest addition to our retinol arsenal is our Retinol PM Eye Cream.
-Retinol for skin around your eyes is especially important because the skin around your eye area is more thin and vulnerable to damage.
-Vitamin A derived from carrot seeds is just what you need to smoothen those crows feet and eye crinkles for a more youthful smile.
-We’ve included skin plumping hyaluronic acid to lock in hydration and other potent ingredients as you sleep.
+Finally, the last addition to your retinol arsenal should be the Retinol PM Eye Cream.
+Retinol is especially important for your eye area because that particular skin is thinner and more vulnerable to damage.
+Vitamin A derived from carrot seeds is just what you need to smooth those crows feet and eye crinkles for a more youthful smile.
+We’ve included skin plumping hyaluronic acid to lock in hydration while you sleep, and chamomile butter to deeply moisturize and calm.
 Have we mentioned that this retinol eye cream is vegan, too?Next Day Tips After Using Retinol for Skin

 If you’re looking to supplement retinol into your skincare routine, we have something for all areas of concern.
-As with any retinol product, it’s important to stick with regular application for 10-12 weeks to see the effects -- some may see results after only a few weeks.
-And while retinol for skin must be used properly and with the recommended precautions, we believe that the benefits far outweigh the care and rules required to use it.
+As with any retinol product, it’s important to stick with regular application for 10-12 weeks to see the effects – some may see results after only a few weeks.
+And while retinol must be used properly and with the recommended precautions, we believe that the benefits far outweigh the care and rules required to use it.